Open-Rights-Exchange/crypto-service/README.md

 ## Crypto Service

-This app is an Express(Node) server that provides a traditional Restful HTTP API that serves GET and POST requests via the /api path
+This app is an Express(Node) server that provides a traditional Restful HTTP API that serves GET and POST requests

 It provides basic crypto and blockchain-related functions including: